 Dr. Green began his research into equine coloration in the 1940’s in West Texas where, as he put it, “Horses were cheap and there was an array of colors that was unmatched anywhere else in North America.” he continued his studies in Europe, south America, and the Middle East.
 Dr. Green compiled his discoveries int o this well-documented and easy-to-read book,originally published in 1974, about why equine color occurs as it does and how to identify it.
 Popular and respected among horse breeders, traders, owners, riders, and admirers, The Color of Horses is a standard reference on race tracks, farms, and ranches worldwide.

 Each detailed description of color includes an diagram of pigment arrangement, thirty-four reproductions of oil paintings by renowned western artist Darol Dickinson depict the colors that Dr. Green isolated and described.
 Author and artist collaborated to assure that each painting portrayed the precise results of Dr. Green’s research.

-This is a used book in decent condition and signed by Darol Dickinson.
+This is a used book in excellent condition and can be signed by Darol Dickinson upon request.